aquilaalba/webclgl/README.md

 [![Logo](demos/webclgl.jpg)](https://github.com/stormcolor/webclgl)

 <h2>Javascript Library for GPGPU computing</h2>
-WebCLGL use WebGL specification for interpreter the code.<br />
+WebCLGL use WebGL specification to interpret code.<br />
-First version of the algorithm created in 2013 is hosted in Google Code.
-In this WebGL is used like OpenCL for GPGPU calculus using the traditional Render To Texture technique. <br />
+First version of algorithm was created in 2013 (hosted on <a href="https://code.google.com/archive/p/webclgl/downloads">Google Code</a>).
+On this, WebGL is used like OpenCL for GPGPU calculus using the traditional Render To Texture technique. <br />

 Features: <br />
 - Basic numerical calculus on GPU. <br />
 - WebGL graphics allowing write multiple shaders, interconnect and save arguments. <br />
-- WebCLGL handle any WebGL operation preparing all the neccesary (buffers and programs initialization, vertex/fragment programs buffers interconnection, Renders to texture, etc... reducing the time for write any type of advanced shaders. <br />
+- WebCLGL handle any WebGL operation preparing all neccesary resources (buffers and programs initialization, vertex/fragment programs buffers interconnection, Renders to texture, etc... reducing time to write any advanced shaders. <br />

 <h3><a href="https://rawgit.com/stormcolor/webclgl/master/APIdoc/WebCLGLFor.html">API Doc WebCLGL</a></h3>
 <h3><a href="http://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf">OpenGL ES Shading Language 1.0 Reference Card (Pag 3-4)</a></h3>